miker704/Strife/patches.md

     - Fixed a problem where a user edit the name of a dmServer with containing 3 or more members and submitting a blank or name filled with  only spaces.
       - Fixed by not checking if new name entered contains only spaces or is empty and aborts the changes and returns the orginal name.

+    - Fixed a rare issue with the DmServer Head NavBar would not change re-render the name change if a new memeber is invited to the server and the dmServer does not have a permanment name.
+       - Addressed by being able to use the users in the dmServer state to re-render when a change in that state has occured and update the pre-filled name of the dmServer head nav bar.

 #### User Security